alasca-association/tarook/docs/user/reference/actions-references.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``apply-prepare-gw.sh``-script takes the necessary
-preparations to deploy a yaook-k8s-cluster on top of OpenStack
+preparations to deploy a YAOOK/K8s cluster on top of OpenStack
 which covers bootstrapping, preparation and configuration
 of the gateway nodes in front of the Kubernetes cluster.